sisl/AA222Project2/README.md

 #### Comparison of algorithms
 You must compare the performance of at least two algorithms by doing the following.
 - For `simple1` and `simple2`, plot the feasible region (where `c(x) <= 0`) on top of a contour plot of `f(x)`.
 Show the path taken by the algorithm for at least three initial conditions on this plot.
 Make a separate plot for at least two distinct algorithms (four plots).
 For both problems the axis limits should be (-3, 3).
 - For only `simple2`, and for at least two distinct algorithms, plot the objective function versus iteration, and maximum constraint violation versus iteration, for at least three initial conditions.
-Plot the curves for different intial conditions on the same plot, but make a serparate plot for the objective and constraint violation, and for each of the two algorithms compared (four plots).
+Plot the curves for different initial conditions on the same plot, but make a separate plot for the objective and constraint violation, and for each of the two algorithms compared (four plots).

 Submit your README.pdf on `Gradescope/AA222/Project 2 Writeup`.